lourenci/spoons/README.md

 ## [Auto Keyboard Layout](./AutoKeyboardLayout.spoon/README.md)

-Changes the keyboard's input source based on the Application.
+It changes the keyboard's input source based on the active application.

 ## [Tile Windows Side by Side](./TileWindowsSideBySide.spoon/README.md)

-It tiles the last two focused window side by side.
+It tiles the last two focused windows side by side.